-Making a huge pot of spaghetti, or stew, or curry (literally anything you want), you can then use it again for dinners the rest of the week, prep it for work lunches, or even freeze it to eat it at a later date (I’m thinking the week before payday when things in my house get pretty lean).
+Making a huge pot of spaghetti, or stew, or curry (literally anything you want), you can then use it again for dinners the rest of the week, prep it for work lunches, or even freeze it to eat it at a later date (such as the weekend before payday.

 4. Do your food shop online

 The biggest issue with food shopping is that when you go to the store you are more likely to impulse buy.
 Maybe you are swayed by a great offer that you don’t really need, or you’re hungry so you decide to buy a few treats.
 The best way to avoid this is to make a comprehensive list of what you need to buy and then do it all online.

 This means you aren’t lured by things that you see on the shelves, and the offers are easier to see.
 The basket also keeps a running tally of exactly how much you are spending as you go along, this means that you can stop when you reach your limit, or readjust your priorities so that your shopping always comes in on budget.

 5. Switch accounts to get the best deal

 This also goes for anything where you will be a long-term customer.
 Think phone contracts, mortgages, and insurance policies.
 Always be on the look out for new and better offers.
 Sometimes, in order to keep you on board your current provider will be willing to match these offers.
 This is a win-win situation for you, the same great savings with less hassle.

 6. Walk when you can

 Walking is free, transport is not.

 The easiest way to implement this is to start walking on a daily basis.
-I realise that not everyone can walk to work, but maybe you could pay a cheaper train or bus fare by getting off a stop or two earlier, and then walking the rest of the way.
+Not everyone can walk to work, but maybe you could pay a cheaper train or bus fare by getting off a stop or two earlier, and then walking the rest of the way.

 7. Drive sensibly